Tuesday, May 31, 2016

 Kirsten White's YA epic novel And I Darken, the first of a series, comes out next month and is available for preorder now.

-Each of these authors was a contributor to this blog before being published, and each now has ten or more books in print from major publishers.
+Each of these authors was a contributor to this blog before being published, and each now has 10 or more books in print from major publishers.
+Update, 2023: Make that 20 or more books.

 Friday, May 13, 2016